Coffee

 Planting and Care

 Coffee will grow best in zones 10B through 11, although it can potentially be grown further north with the right microclimate.
 There are many cultivars and hybrids, but the plants you’ll find at nurseries will likely only be labeled as either “arabica” or “robusta.”
-Look for healthy trees that are in one- to three-gallon containers, with the tree being two to four feet tall.
+Look for healthy trees that are in 1- to 3-gallon containers, with the tree being 2 to 4 feet tall.
 Large trees in small containers tend to be root-bound.
+If buying robusta, you will need two plants so they can cross-pollinate.

 For best results, choose a planting location with rich, well-drained soil.
-The soil’s pH should be slightly acidic to neutral, although with good drainage, coffee can tolerate soils with a high pH.
-It should be the warmest part of the landscape that does not flood during summer rains.
-If you are planting near trees, buildings, or structures, make sure there is at least eight feet between them and the plant.
+The soil’s pH should be slightly acidic to neutral, although with good drainage, coffee can tolerate soils with a higher pH.
+It should be planted in the warmest part of the landscape that does not flood during summer rains.
+If you are planting near trees, buildings or structures, make sure there is at least 8 feet between them and the plant.
+Our article on Planting and Establishing Shrubs goes into more detail.

-Applying mulch to your coffee plants can help conserve moisture, reduce weed problems, and improve the soil composition.
-Apply a two- to six-inch layer of bark, wood chips, or other natural mulch.
-Preserve a mulch-free zone within eight to 12 inches of the trunk.
+Applying mulch to your coffee plants can help conserve moisture, reduce weed problems and improve the soil composition.
+Apply a 2- to 6-inch layer of bark, wood chips or other natural mulch.
+Preserve a mulch-free zone within 8 to 12 inches of the trunk.
 Also, keep grass at least two feet away from the trunk since lawn equipment can damage coffee plants.
-Heavily applying irrigation or lawn fertilizers too close to coffee can cause root rot and reduce fruit quality and production.
+Lawn sprinkler systems can result in overwatering of the coffee plant, causing root rot.
+Heavy lawn fertilization nearby can reduce fruit quality and production.

-Pest problems you may encounter include stem borers, leaf miners, mealy-bugs, scales, and mites.
-Potential disease issues include several fungi, but growing coffee in a diverse landscape or food forest prevents this most of the time.
-Keep in mind that pest problems could become more prevalent if coffee becomes a larger scale crop in Florida.
+Pest problems you may encounter include stem borers, leaf miners, mealy-bugs, scales and mites.
+Potential disease issues include several fungi, but growing coffee in an ecologically healthy landscape or food forest prevents this most of the time.
+Keep in mind that pest problems could become more prevalent if coffee becomes a larger-scale crop in Florida.

 If you see symptoms of pest or disease problems, contact the experts at your county Extension office for guidance.